Intern Support Group/Peer Consultation

 Meeting with Training Director

-The Training Director meets with the interns on a regular basis to assess how the internship training is meeting the interns’ needs and to solicit feedback about the training program.
+The Training Director meets individually with the interns on a monthly basis to assess how the internship training is meeting the interns’ needs and to solicit feedback about the training program.
 The Training Director keeps an open door policy and interns are encouraged to meet informally and/or request additional meetings to focus on training concerns.

 Case Management/Supervision Preparation